-Water supply of most lowland cultures heavily depends on rain and melt-water from the upstream mountains, because mountain watersheds can store considerable amounts of precipitation as snowpack and glaciers (Viviroli et al., 2007).
-Its delayed release through snow- and glacier-ice-melt can augment river runoff during dry periods (Viviroli et al., 2007; Weber et al., 2010) with ice-melt often being the last water source after melt out of snow.
-Especially melt-water release of glaciers in the Alps, the Himalaya and other alpine mountain ranges, is usually attributed a pivotal role for the water supply of large downstream regions (Cruz et al., 2007; Barnett et al., 2005; Huss, 2011).
-But snowpack and glaciers are among the land surface compartments most susceptible to Global Climate Change (GCC).
+Water supply of most lowland cultures heavily depends on rain and melt water from the upstream mountains, because mountain watersheds can store considerable amounts of precipitation as snowpack and glaciers (Viviroli et al., 2007).
+Its delayed release through snowmelt and glacier-ice melt can augment river runoff during dry periods (Jansson et al., 2003, Viviroli et al., 2007, Weber et al., 2010) with ice melt often being the last water source after the melt-out of snow.
+Especially melt-water release of glaciers in the Alps, the Himalaya and other alpine mountain ranges, is usually attributed a pivotal role for the water supply of large downstream regions (Baraer et al., 2012; Barnett et al., 2005; Bookhagen and Burbank, 2010; Collins and Tayler, 1990; Cruz et al., 2007; Huss et al., 2008; Huss, 2011; Moore et al., 2009; Pellicciotti et al., 2012).
+But snowpack and glaciers are among the land surface compartments most susceptible to global climate change (GCC).
 Glacier retreat has attracted wide public interest and serves as symbol for the impact of GCC.
-As consequence of glacier shrinkage and possible disappearance water scarcity is assumed (Cruz et al., 2007) due to GCC, particular for large parts of Central and South East Asia (Cruz et al., 2007; Barnett et al., 2005; Casassa et al., 2009; Singh et al., 2006; Xu et al., 2009).
-Especially in High Asia this was brought into focus by the IPCC statement on Himalayan glacier retreat and its assumed consequences for water availability (Cruz et al., 2007).
-Despite recent studies pointing to the differing influences of ice-melt water on runoff due to regionally varying climatic and hydrological conditions along the Hindu Kush-Himalayas (Rees and Collins, 2006; Thayyen and Gergan, 2010; Immerzeel et al., 2010; Kaser et al.,

-10 2010), the future rate of recession of Himalayan glaciers as well as their present and future role for the downstream regions remain controversial.
+As consequence of glacier shrinkage and possible disappearance water scarcity is assumed (Cruz et al., 2007) due to GCC, in particular for large parts of Central and Southeast Asia (Barnett et al., 2005; Casassa et al., 2009; Cruz et al., 2007; Singh et al., 2006; Xu et al., 2009).
+Especially in High Asia this was brought into focus by the IPCC (Intergovernmental Panel on Climate Change) statement on Himalayan glacier retreat and its assumed consequences for water availability (Cruz et al., 2007).
+Despite recent studies pointing to the differing influences of ice-melt water on runoff due to regionally varying climatic and hydrological conditions along the Hindu Kush-Himalayas (Bolch et al., 2012; Immerzeel et al., 2010, 2012; Kaser et al., 2010; Kääb et al., 2012; Pellicciotti et al., 2012; Rees and Collins, 2006; Thayyen and Gergan, 2010), the future rate of recession of Himalayan glaciers as well as their present and future role for the downstream regions remain controversial.

-The studies address the influence of ice-melt in Asia on runoff either only qualitatively (Barnett et al., 2005), for hypothetical catchments (Rees and Collins, 2006) or at almost continental scales (Immerzeel et al., 2010).
-Some results are limited to present climatic
+The studies address the influence of ice melt in Asia on runoff either only qualitatively (Barnett et al., 2005), for hypothetical catchments (Rees and Collins, 2006), at almost continental scales (Bookhagen and Burbank, 2010;